 Is There a Procedure to Permanently Remove an Ingrown Toenail?

-Yes, there is a procedue to permanently remove your ingrown toenail (onychocryptosis).
+Yes, there is a procedure to permanently remove your ingrown toenail (onychocryptosis).

 The procedure is called a Matrixectomy, it is a safe and effective way to permanently stop an ingrown toenail from coming back.
-In most cases only a slight portion of the nail has to be removed.
-Consult with your podiatrist to find out what treatment option is right for you.
+In most cases, only a slight portion of the nail has to be removed.

 When you have an ingrown toenail, it's best to seek treatment from a podiatrist (foot doctor), who is specifically trained to diagnose and treat foot conditions.

-Call 562-433-0478 to schedule an appointment with an experienced podiatrist, or request an appointment online.
+Consult a podiatrist to find out what treatment option is right for you.
+Call 562-433-0478 to schedule an appointment or request an appointment online.

 Read more about Ingrown Toenails and Treatment: